adrianmartir/cnl4lean/build.md

 What about vocabularies?
 These seem to justify having a completely new build system, since the `.lean.tex` files seem to need to contain dependency information in order to build vocabularies.

 ARGGGHHHHHHHHHHHHHHHH I hate this.
 The hacky idea I had above does not seem so good anymore...
 There does not seem to be an easy solution to all my problems...
 I'll look at this tomorrow again...

+### Build instructions

+`nix build .#lean -o lean`, then

+`LEAN_PATH=objects:lean/lib nix run .#executable`

+this seems to work, except that I still need to track down where the `Init` dependency gets stored...
+If I manage to find that dependency